TheBigSasha/react-peerjs-hooks/README.md

 Typical way to update universal state (every time the host recieves a change to peer states) `reducer(PeerStates, HostState) => HostState`

+This also leads to an important conclusion that peer states should never depend on host state, and instead be only a funciton of the actions of that given peer.
+The interaction between that peer state and the host should be handled in the reducer.

 # Hosting a P2P Session:

 Call the useHostPeerSession hook with the type of the state you want to share.
 The hook returns an array with the following values: